I just found something interesting with regard to “maximum strength” ingredients in antiperspirants.

 Upon closer inspection of the labels on anti-perspirants on store shelves, I found that the ones I was most interested in have very high amounts of Aluminum Zirconium (or technically, Aluminum Zirconium Trichlorohydrex Gly).

-Here’s the most surprising thing… (No, it’s not what you’re probably thinking… aluminum neurotoxicity.)
+Here’s the most surprising thing… (No, it’s not what you’re probably thinking… something about aluminum toxicity.)

 The “regular” Secret (Invisible Solid) contained 19% of Aluminum Zirconium Trichlorohydrex Gly, whereas the “clinical strength” Secret (and other brands like Dove Clinical Strength, for that matter) contain 20% — which is the maximum amount available in an over-the-counter antiperspirant.